Ureongi gaksi: Variation

 Most variations of this folktale lead to an unhappy ending like the plot introduced above, either by the couple committing suicide or other means of death.
 In one variation, instead of the mother-in-law, the portrait the snail bride draws for her husband causes her to come across the magistrate.
 In that variation, the husband is so enamored with his wife that he refuses to leave home for work.
 The snail bride thus draws a portrait of herself and gives it to her husband to take to work.
 The portrait, however, is blown away in the wind while the husband is working and allows the magistrate to discover the snail bride and come after her.
 Meanwhile, another variation bears no mention of a magistrate but arrives at an unhappy ending when the snail bride fails to become wholly human because she marries before the right time comes.
 In one rare variation that finishes with a happy ending, the magistrate hosts a banquet for beggars in an attempt to make the snail bride laugh.
 The husband appears at the banquet and dances in a costume covered with bird feathers.
-At this, the snail bride finally laughs so that the magistrate hands his official robe to the husband, suggesting that he would like try on the bird feather costume.
+At this, the snail bride finally laughs so that the magistrate hands his official robe to the husband, suggesting that he would like to try on the bird feather costume.
 Once they change robes, the snail bride tells her husband to quickly step up to the porch.
 This causes the magistrate to be ousted while the husband is appointed as a government official and lives happily ever after with his wife.

 Features and significance

 Ureongi gaksi features an inter-species marriage between a snail that turns into a maiden and a male human.
 When the man courts her, the snail bride tells him she cannot accept him for a couple of days.
 However, the man is impatient and breaks the taboo by immediately making her his bride.
 Ureongi gaksi is therefore structured around taboos and breaking them.
 The part where the magistrate becomes smitten with the snail bride's beauty and takes her away strongly hints at the motif of a government official taking possession of a woman related to a civilian.
-Having a maiden emerge from a snail shell give the story a mysterious air.
+Having a maiden emerge from a snail shell gives the story a mysterious air.
 Yet, describing that it is the snail bride's duty to be good at cooking indicates that the term "Ureongi gaksi" represents women who are homemakers in their in-laws' household.